Can a family member or friend help me with bill paying and banking?

-If you get help from a money management program, check on whether the program has insurance or bonding so your money is protected in a worst case scenario involving mismanagement or theft by the person assisting you.
+If you get help from a money management program, though, check on whether the program has insurance or bonding so your money is protected in a worst-case scenario, including mismanagement or theft by the person assisting you.

-You can name a friend or family member to act on your behalf by creating and signing a document called a power of attorney (or “durable” power of attorney).
-In that case, your bank account can remain in your name only, but the person you name in your power of attorney – your “agent” – can help you with banking.
-If you or your agent shares a copy of the power of attorney document with bank employees, they should honor the document and allow your agent to stand in your shoes to handle your bank transactions.
+You can also choose a friend or family member to act on your behalf by creating and signing a document called a power of attorney (POA) or “durable” power of attorney.
+If you have a POA, your bank account can remain in your name only, but the person you name as your power of attorney – or your “agent” – can help you with banking.
+If you or your agent shares a copy of the power of attorney document with bank employees, they should honor the document and allow your agent to handle your bank transactions on your behalf.

-Again, give considerable thought before you grant anyone power of attorney, as he or she might withdraw money from your account for reasons that you do not specify.
+Again, give considerable thought before granting anyone power of attorney, as they could withdraw money from your account without your permission.